5 lessons from a house that generates more energy than it uses

 Fortunato also "replaced an old garage door opener that used 15 watts just sitting there continuously."
 The new one uses about 80% less electricity, waiting to sense when someone pushes the button.
 It's a small savings but important to Fortunato.

-"Having me as a consultant is like having that annoying two year old in your house because I just go, why?
+"Having me as a consultant is like having that annoying 2-year-old in your house because I just go, why?
 Like, why a solar house?" says Magwood, who wrote a book about designing more efficient houses.

 He says if choosing solar is about the environment, rooftop solar panels make more sense for homeowners in states that burn a lot of coal for electricity, such as West Virginia.
 But they may not make as much sense in a state that gets most of its power from cleaner sources, such as California.